 - Beat together the sugar, oil and orange juice with a handheld mixer.

 - Add in the ouzo and beat again.

 - Measure out one cup of sifted flour, and to that flour add the baking powder and vanilla powder.
 Add to the liquid ingredients.
 Mix well.

 - Continue to add the flour, one cup at a time, mixing well with your hand after each addition.

 - Take about 1 tablespoon of dough and make a log.
+Keep in mind, that the dough will feel oily..this is ok.
 Then, create a thin “S” shape.
 Place on parchment lined cookie sheet and bake in middle rack of oven for about 25 minutes.

 - If you are going to use the sesame seeds, spread some of them on the counter or cutting board (wherever you will be rolling your koulourakia).
 Roll out your dough and create your log on top of the sesame seeds; this way they will get embedded in the dough.
 Continue as above: Create an “S” shape.
+Try not to let the ends of the cookie become too thin, because they will burn during baking.
 Place on parchment lined paper and bake in middle rack of oven for about 25 minutes.

 - When the koulourakia are golden brown on the underside, and puffy and golden on top, they are ready.